-Three Months Ended Nine Months Ended Included in the Condensed Statements of Income: (1) Septemb er 27, 2018 September 28, 2017 September 27, 2018 September 28, 2017 Revenue: Beverage concessionaire revenue (included in advertising revenue) (2) \$ 5.8 \$ 6.7 \$ 21.8 \$ 22.7 Operating expenses: Theater access fee (3) 13.4 18.1 55.5 57.4 Purchase of movie tickets and concession products and rental of theater space (included in selling and marketing costs) (4) 0.2 0.4 0.9 1.2 Purchase of movie tickets and concession products and rental of theater space (included in advertising operating costs) (4) 0.1 0.1 0.1 Administrative fee - managing member (5) 2.9 3.4 11.5 10.1 Non-operating expenses: Interest income from notes receivable (included in interest income) (6) 0.1 0.2 0.3 0.5
+Three Mo nths Ended Nine Months Ended Included in the Condensed Consolidated Statements of Income: (1) September 27, September 28, 2018 2017 September 27, 2018 Sept tember 28, 2017 Revenue: Beverage concessionaire revenue (included in advertising revenue) (2) \$ 5.8 \$ 6.7 \$ 21.8 \$ 22.7 Operating expenses: Theater access fee (3) 13.4 18.1 55.5 57.4 Purchase of movie tickets and concession products and rental of theater space (included in selling and marketing costs) (4) 0.2 0.4 0.9 1.2 Purchase of movie tickets and concession products and rental of theater space (included in advertising operating costs) (4) 0.1 0.1 0.1 Non-operating expenses: Interest income from notes receivable (included in interest income) (5) 0.1 0.2 0.3 0.5

-- (1) AMC is no longer considered a related party as of July 5, 2018, as described further above.
-As such, the figures within the table above only include related party activity with AMC for the first six months of 2018. - (2) For the three and nine months ended September 27, 2018 and September 28, 2017, two of the founding members purchased 60 seconds of on-screen advertising time and one founding member purchased 30 seconds (with all three founding members having a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a 30 seconds equivalent CPM rate specified by the FSA - (3) Comprised of payments per theater attendee and payments per digital screen with respect to the founding member theaters included in the Company's network, including payments for access to higher quality digital cinema equipment. - (4) Used primarily for marketing to NCM LLC's advertising clients. - (5) Pursuant to the Management Services Agreement between NCM, Inc. and NCM LLC, NCM, Inc. provides certain specific management services to NCM LLC, including the services of the Chief Executive Officer, President, Chief Financial Officer, Executive Vice President, Chief Revenue Officer and Senior Vice President, General Counsel.
-In exchange for these services, NCM LLC reimburses NCM, Inc. for compensation paid to the officers (including share based compensation) and other expenses of the officers and for certain out-of-pocket costs. - (6) On December 26, 2013, the Company sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
-In consideration for the sale, the Company received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
+(1) AMC is no longer considered a related party as of July 5, 2018, as described further above.
+As such, the figures within the table above only include related party activity with AMC for the first six months of 2018.

+(2) For the three and nine months ended September 27, 2018 and September 28, 2017, two of the founding members purchased 60 seconds of on-screen advertising time and one founding member purchased 30 seconds (with all three founding members having a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a 30 seconds equivalent CPM rate specified by the ESA.

+(3) Comprised of payments per theater attendee and payments per digital screen with respect to the founding member theaters included in the Company's network, including payments for access to higher quality digital cinema equipment.

+(4) Used primarily for marketing to NCM LLC's advertising clients.

+(5)On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
+In consideration for the sale, NCM LLC received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
 The notes bear interest at a fixed rate of 5.0% per annum, compounded annually.
 Interest and principal payments are due annually in six equal installments commencing on the first anniversary of the closing.

-As of Included in the Condensed Balance Sheets: Septemb oer 27, 2018 December 2 28, 2017 Purchase of movie tickets and concession products (included in prepaid expenses) \$ 0.1 \$ Current portion of notes receivable - related parties (1) (2) 2.8 4.2 Long-term portion of notes receivable - related parties (1)(2) 2.7 4.1 Interest receivable on notes receivable (included in other current assets) $(1)(2)$ 0.3 Prepaid administrative fees to managing member (3) 1.0 8.0 Common unit adjustments, net of amortization and integration payments (included in intangible assets) (4) 671.7 687.1
+A as of Included in the Condensed Consolidated Balance Sheets: September 27, 2018 December 28, 2017 Purchase of movie tickets and concession products (included in prepaid expenses) (1) \$ 0.1 \$ - Current portion of notes receivable - related parties (1) (2) 2.8 4.2 Long-term portion of notes receivable - related parties (1) (2) 2.7 4.1 Interest receivable on notes receivable (included in other current assets) (1) (2) 0.3 Common unit adjustments, net of amortization and integration payments (included in intangible assets) (3) 671.7 687.1 Current payable to founding members under tax receivable agreement $(1)(4)(5)$ 10.1 19.6 Long-term payable to founding members under tax receivable agreement $(1)(4)(5)$ 143.6 212.6